 If your application is declined, you will receive an email from us.

 We peer-review all applications to check we have made the right decision.
-If we have made a decision you don’t agree with, you can submit a new application and we will assess this and review the original application.
+If you don’t agree with our decision, you can submit a new application and we will assess this and review the original application.